2dvorak/2018s-vuln-2dvorak/PITCHME.md

 * Anonymous Sniffing
  * 공격자가 실제 사용하는 키 대신 dummy 키 사용

+Note: snipHer allows automated sniffing.
+It automatically injects not only the user's that are already online at the time the attacker logs in but also the newly login users.
+And it allows stealthy sniffing, as it keep forwarding the messages to the destination while sniffing.
+Lastly, attacker can remain anonymous as snipHer uses a dummy PGP key.
 ---

 ### SEHer

 ![step1](image/step1.png)

+Note: Let me explain the workflow of snipHer.
+You can see some users in SEHer messenger network, enjoying "secure" messaging.
 ---

 ### snipHer

 ![step2](image/step2.png)

+Note: Then the attacker comes in.
+The attacker will distribute forged fingerprints for all other users.
 ---

 ### snipHer

 ![step3](image/step3.png)

+Note: So all the users start encrypting the messages not only with the random path user's key but also the dummy key sent by the attacker.
 ---

 ### Demo